aptos-labs/aptos-core/developer-docs-site/docs/concepts/basics-accounts.md

 A resource is a Move language primitive that emphasizes access control and scarcity in its representation.
 However, a resource can also be used to represent other on-chain capabilities, identifying information, and access control.

 Each account on the Aptos blockchain is identified by a 32-byte account address.
-An account can store data and it stores this data in resources.
+An account can store data, and the account stores this data in resources.
 The initial resource is the account data itself (authentication key and sequence number).
 Additional resources like currency or NFTs are added after creating the account.

-Different from other blockchains where accounts and addresses are implicit, accounts on Aptos are explicit and need to be created before it can hold resources and modules.
-The account can be created explicitly or implicitly by transferring APT there.
+Different from other blockchains where accounts and addresses are implicit, accounts on Aptos are explicit and need to be created before they can hold resources and modules.
+The account can be created explicitly or implicitly by transferring Aptos tokens (APT) there.
-See the later Create an Account section for more details.
+See the [Creating an account](#creating-an-account) section for more details.
 In a way, this is similar to other chains where an address needs to be sent funds for gas before it can send transactions.

 Explicit accounts allow first-class features that are not available on other networks such as:
 * Rotating authentication key.
 The account's authentication key can be changed to be controlled via a different private key.
 This is similar to changing passwords in the web2 world.
 * Native multisig support.
-Accounts on Aptos support multi-ed25519 which allows for multisig authentication scheme when constructing the authentication key.
+Accounts on Aptos support multi-ed25519 which allows for a multisig authentication scheme when constructing the authentication key.
 In the future, more authentication schemes can be introduced easily.
 * More integration with the rest of ecosystem to bring in features such as profiles, domain names, etc. that can be seamlessly integrated with the Aptos account.

-There are three types of accounts in Aptos:
+There are two types of accounts in Aptos:
-  * *Normal account* - This is an account corresponding to an address with a corresponding pair of public/private keys.
+  * *Address account* - This is a typical account corresponding to an address with a corresponding pair of public/private keys.
   * *Resource account* - An autonomous account without a corresponding private key used by developers to store resources or publish modules on chain.

 :::tip Account address example
 Account addresses are 32-bytes.
 They are usually shown as 64 hex characters, with each hex character a nibble.
-Sometimes it's prefixed with a 0x See the [Your First Transaction](/tutorials/first-transaction.md#output) for an example of how an address looks like, reproduced below:
+Sometimes the address is prefixed with a 0x.
+See the [Your First Transaction](/tutorials/first-transaction#output) for an example of how an address appears, reproduced below:

 ```text
 Alice: 0xeeff357ea5c1a4e7bc11b2b17ff2dc2dcca69750bfef1e1ebcaccf8c8018175b